-In DID, What Triggers a Switch?
+What Triggers a DID Switch?

-It’s true.
 There is so much yet to be learned about DID, including what triggers a switch.
 Experts continually seek to answer those questions.
 So far, they’ve figured out some things about why people switch between alternate identities.
 Switches can be triggered by

 - Stress When someone is under duress, one of his/her alters often emerges to help, to ease tension or pain, to solve a problem, or give the primary personality a break.

 - Memories For all of us, memories can evoke strong feelings, and for people living with DID, they can trigger switches.

 - Strong emotions A sudden onset of emotion, either positive or negative, can cause alters to take the dominant spot in the personality system.